tenet-ac-za/safire.ac.za-website/content/technical/resources/generating-certificates-for-safire.md

 ```

 [^1]: There are actually three: metadata is often signed with a separate certificate, which is also self-signed and uses the explicit key trust model.
 However in the context of federation, provider metadata is exchanged completely out-of-band and so you do not need to generate this certificate nor do you need to sign your metadata.
 (You should, however, verify the signature on [SAFIRE's metadata]({{< ref "/technical/metadata.md" >}}).)

+[^2]: Note this is [likely to reduce to 90 days](https://www.chromium.org/Home/chromium-security/root-ca-policy/moving-forward-together/) as well.